TheSilvered/nest/docs/c_api/c_api-map.md

 **Description:**

-Inserts or modifies a value in the map.
+Insert or modifies a value in the map using a C string as the key.

 **Parameters:**